tdwg/vocab/documentation-specification.md

 ### **4.3 Metadata describing and linking versions** ###

-The property owl:versionInfo, which is expected to have a literal value, should be used to provide information about the version of a resource.
+The property owl:versionInfo, which is expected to have a literal value, should be used to provide information about the version of a resource [GUID, Recommendation 13].
 This standard does not specify a particular version identifying system; however, it should be understood that version information is intended for a human audience.
 Therefore, a system should be used that makes it apparent to a human that a certain version precedes or follows another version.

-A current resource is related to its versions by dcterms:hasVersion, while a version is related to its current resource by dcterms:hasVersion.
-A version is related to a previous version by dcterms:replaces, while a version is related to a subsequent version by dcterms:isReplacedBy.
+A current resource is related to its versions by dcterms:hasVersion, [GUID, Recommendation 13] while a version is related to its current resource by dcterms:isVersionOf.
+A version is related to a previous version by dcterms:replaces, while a version is related to a subsequent version by dcterms:isReplacedBy  [GUID, Recommendation 13].

 The property dcterms:issued should be used to indicate the date on which a version was published.
 The property dcterms:created should be used to indicate the date that the first version of a resource was issued.
 The property dcterms:modified should be used to indicate the date that the most recent version was issued.